AmonRayfa/mabe/CONTRIBUTING.md

 npm install                                                 # Installs the development dependencies.
 ```

-Since **Trunk** is used for formatting the code, it's best if you disable the _format on save_ option in your editor to avoid potential conflicts with the project's formatting configurations.
+Since the **Trunk CLI** is used for formatting the code, it's best if you disable the _format on save_ option in your editor to avoid potential conflicts with the project's formatting configurations.

 If you are using [**Zed**](https://zed.dev), you can locally disable the _format on save_ option of your editor for this project by adding the following line to the `.zed/settings.json` file at the root of the project directory: